Yes we have natural rights.

 Back in 1798, the people living in Kentucky wanted assurance that they were free from federal law.
 They knew they were free from most federal laws but they remained skeptical.
 Vice President Thomas Jefferson reassured them in the Kentucky Resolves that State Citizens are subject to only three federal laws.
 Vice President Jefferson wrote both Kentucky Resolutions.

-“Resolved, that the Constitution of the United States having delegated to Congress a power to punish treason, counterfeiting the securities and current coin of the United States, piracies and felonies committed on the High Seas, and offenses against the laws of nations, and no other crimes whatever, and it being true as a general principle, and one of the amendments to the Constitution having also declared, “that the powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people, . . . “
+“Resolved, that the Constitution of the United States having delegated to Congress a power to punish treason, counterfeiting the securities and current coin of the United States, piracies committed on the High Seas, and offenses against the laws of nations, and no other crimes whatever, and it being true as a general principle, and one of the amendments to the Constitution having also declared, “that the powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people, . . . “

 As a State Citizen, YOU WERE FREE FROM FEDERAL JURISDICTION, until you surrendered.
 When you volunteer into the federal government, you voluntarily submit yourself to a form of government that owes allegiance to two sovereignties.
 You voluntarily deny that we are created equal.